FSG-Cat/matrix-spec-proposals/proposals/XXXX-incremental-heartbeat-assisted-presence.md

 ### Client Server API Level

-Under this proposal presence adopts a succession order where only the state highest in the succession order is used for your account wide presence state.
+Under this MSC presence adopts a succession order where only the state highest in the succession order is used for your account wide presence state.
 Under the current presence states and disabled from [MSC4042](https://github.com/matrix-org/matrix-spec-proposals/pull/4042) the order is `online` > `unavailable` > `offline` > `disabled`.

 The `unavailable` state is either set by the client using a last interaction timestamp or assumed by the server after a sufficient period of inactivity assuming that the user has this state enabled.

-Note to Cat: What goes here in-between this and the S2S Section?
-Figure this out before posting Rev 1 as a MSC on the repo.
+The `last_active_ago` field of presence is removed on the S2S API level and replaced with `last_active_timestamp`.
+To facilitate clients being able to say how long ago a given presence state transition happened the server will report to the client the timestamp of the last transition and the transition that occurred.
+Its up to the client to determine if the information is deemed useful.

 ### Incremental presence

 Upon initial contact with a homeserver or after being asked for a full table you send a full copy of your presence table that the remote homeserver in question is interested in.
-This presence table is considered valid under the rules in the heartbeat system defined earlier in this proposal or until a change is made to a entry.
+This presence table is considered valid under the rules in the heartbeat system defined earlier in this MSC or until a change is made to a entry.
 When a user changes their presence state that change is updated on the server side and put in a bucket.
 Once this bucket is old enough or full enough you send that whole batch of presence updates to all remote servers that are interested.
 The size of this bucket and maximum delay is a implementation detail as long as the resulting